CPJKU/cyolo_score_following/README.md

 `python train.py --train_set ../data/msmd/msmd_train --val_set ../data/msmd/msmd_valid
 --config ./models/configs/cyolo.yaml --augment --dump_root <DUMP-DIR> --log_root <LOG-DIR> --tag cyolo`

-If you have enough memory you can additionally specify `--load_wav`, which will load the audio wav files into the memory.
+If you have enough memory you can additionally specify `--load_audio`, which will load the audio wav files into the memory.

 It is also possible to train a model using multiple GPUs, e.g., if you have access to four GPUs you can train the previous model by calling:
 `python -m torch.distributed.launch --nproc_per_node=4 --nnodes=1 --node_rank=0 --master_addr=<IP>